illinois-cse/git-local-sp19/_episodes/05-history.md

 --- a/mars.txt
 +++ b/mars.txt
 @@ -1 +1,4 @@
- Cold and dry, but everything is my favorite color +The two moons may be a problem for Wolfman
+Cold and dry, but everything is my favorite color
-+But the Mummy will appreciate the lack of humidity +An ill-considered change
++The night will reduce the effectiveness of the rover solar panels +The lack of atmosphere will require radiation-hardened electronics +An ill-considered change
 ~~~
 {: .output}